JAlcocerT/JAlcocerT/content/blog/tinker-wg-torrents.md

 **Here I want to show you have to do it using the VPN you just setup**.

-But you can do similarly with 3rd party VPNs.
+But you can do similarly with 3rd party VPNs: https://protonvpn.com/support/bittorrent-vpn/

 Choose one and use your `wg0` network interface from the **wireguard client**: